prakhar1989/docker-curriculum/README.md

 $ docker pull busybox
 ```

 > Note: Depending on how you've installed docker on your system, you might see a `permission denied` error after running the above command.
 If you're on a Mac, make sure the Docker engine is running.
 If you're on Linux, then prefix your `docker` commands with `sudo`.
-Alternatively you can [create a docker group](http://docs.docker.com/engine/installation/ubuntulinux/#create-a-docker-group) to get rid of this issue.
+Alternatively you can [create a docker group](https://docs.docker.com/engine/installation/linux/ubuntulinux/#create-a-docker-group) to get rid of this issue.

-The `pull` command fetches the busybox **image** from the **Docker registry** and saves it in our system.
+The `pull` command fetches the busybox [**image**](https://hub.docker.com/_/busybox/) from the [**Docker registry**](https://hub.docker.com/explore/) and saves it to our system.
 You can use the `docker images` command to see a list of all images on your system.
 ```
 $ docker images
 REPOSITORY              TAG                 IMAGE ID            CREATED             VIRTUAL SIZE